Dynamics of spin relaxation in nonequilibrium magnetic nanojunctions: Summary

-We note that the used quantum-classical model has its limitations~\cite{mondal2021can}.
+We note that despite the fact that it is in good quantitative agreement with the full quantum approach if the spin is large, as briefly discussed in Sec~\ref{App:CvQ}, the used quantum-classical mode has its limitations~\cite{mondal2021can}.
 The classical representation of the localized spin cannot account for some inherently quantum phenomena.
-These include the Kondo effect~\cite{hewson1997kondo,sayad2015spin}, damping of nutations~\cite{sayad2016inertia} or possible torques caused by the many-body character of the quantum states~\cite{mondal2019quantum,petrovic2021prx}.
+These include the Kondo effect~\cite{hewson1997kondo,sayad2015spin}, damping of nutations~\cite{sayad2016inertia} or possible torques caused by the many-body character of quantum states~\cite{mondal2019quantum,petrovic2021prx}.
 However, the formulation of the QC-EOM as a hierarchical master equation invites its future generalizations to a fully quantum system by going beyond the second tier in the expansion~\cite{zheng2009numerical,thoss2018perspective}.